cucapra/calyx-share-eval/README.md

 "default" means running Calyx normally (i.e., with infer share enabled).

 For these resource estimates, combinational components are never shared.
 "x,y" menas that registers are shared x times and other types of cells are shared y times. -1 means that cells are always shared.
+So "-1,-1", for example, means that cells are always shared.